TrapFish/reactNative/Readme.txt

-This is the text file or the React Native which i am going to start
+This is the text file or the React Native which i am going to startvefefefwefwefedzsd dfsefs g